bahrmichael/bahrmichael.github.io/_posts/2020-09-01-multiple-frontends.md

 ## Next Steps

-[Chceck out the full source code](https://github.com/bahrmichael/wildcard-subdomains) and try it yourself!
+[Check out the full source code](https://github.com/bahrmichael/wildcard-subdomains) and try it yourself!
 If you'd like to contribute, a PR to [cdk patterns](https://github.com/cdk-patterns) is probably a good idea.

 ## Further Reading